daymos/exceptions-handling/raising-exceptions.md

 ![img1](img/s1.png)

-## try{}...finally{}
+## try {}... finally {}
-In this case, where I have a single function in my program, it doesn't create a big problem.
-But what would happen if this function was part of a bigger program?
+What would happen if this function was part of a bigger program?
 If the unreliableFunction fails, the code that comes after the function call would not be executed.
 See this example:

 ```javascript
 function unreliableFunction(a,b){